 - We hosted four media webinars on the connections between COVID-19 and climate change, reaching over 300 reporters and climate and health leaders.
 We also served as experts on eight educational webinars ranging from the U.S. Fish and Wildlife Service to Unicef.

-- Our Board Chair Gina McCarthy, Director Dr. Bernstein, and Yerby Fellow Dr. Renee Salas published six op-eds: Scary Mommy, Coverage, Harvard Gazette, The BMJ Opinion, U.S. News, Project Syndicate
+- Our former Director Gina McCarthy, Director Dr. Bernstein, and Yerby Fellow Dr. Renee Salas published six op-eds: Scary Mommy, Coverage, Harvard Gazette, The BMJ Opinion, U.S. News, Project Syndicate

 - We launched Reel Science: Actors Asking Experts in collaboration with the Environmental Media Association to increase conversations on climate and health and reach new audiences.
 The first two episodes received over 100,000 views.